It’s 5:30 on a Sunday morning and you wake from your slumber to hear the kids stirring in their bedrooms down the hall.

 Mindfulness does not impart a magical state of perfection.
 Life is unendingly unpredictable, and imperfection is the norm.
 How we live with these facts determines our moment-to-moment well-being.

-The Opposite of Perfect
+Being Mindful is The Opposite of Being Perfect

 There’s no question that mindfulness can be a muddled concept.
 For one thing, the word itself doesn’t mean a whole lot.
 It’s meant to capture a way of living.
 One aspect of the practice sounds something like this: When aware of what we’re doing instead of skating through life on autopilot, we have a whole lot easier time managing.
 Without effort and attention, our lives may otherwise follow the same old mental ruts, for better or worse, day after day.

 When we pay more attention, one of the first things often noticed is that the mind has a “mind” of its own.
-It creates ideas constantly— some useful, some random, and many on closer inspection simply habitual.
+It creates ideas constantly—some useful, some random, and many on closer inspection simply habitual.
 When we’re functioning from autopilot, we keep living the same way, whether or not it’s to our benefit.
 We accept our assumptions, ways of doing things, and other thoughts as fixed and factual.
 But, as the saying goes, we shouldn’t believe everything we think.

 The Inner Critic is a particularly draining mental pattern.
 Like a playground tyrant, it’s an unrelenting heckler.
 It insults and judges mostly without reason—You’re not good enough.
 You should have done X or Y but definitely not Z again.
 Why do you bother?
 You’ll never get it right.